-I am always certain that I could have done more.
-I assume my clients are complimenting me because they just don’t know any better.
-I pass off my accomplishments as “good luck” or “coincidence”.
+I am always sure that I could have done more.
+I assume my clients compliment me because they don’t know any better.
+I pass off my accomplishments as “good luck” or “coincidence.”
 I feel like a fraud, a sham, someone who’s just masquerading as an entrepreneur and writer.

 And I’m always waiting for that ball to drop.
 For just one client to catch on and realize that they could do SO MUCH BETTER if they dropped this dead weight.

 I’m not alone in this.
-I bet a lot of you feel the exact same way.
-In fact, a 2011 study by the Institute of Leadership and Management showed that over half of females felt self-doubt in their jobs, compared to less than a third of men.
+I bet a lot of you feel the same way.
+A recent study by the Institute of Leadership and Management showed that over half of females felt self-doubt in their jobs, compared to less than a third of men.

 I can certainly relate to that – can you?

-As girls, many women in my generation were taught to behave in a certain way.
-We were to do what we were told, and never to complain.
-It was the woman’s job to take care of everyone else, in every way – mother, wife, nurse, cook, maid, chauffer, whatever – and to be good at all of it.
+As girls, many women in my generation were taught to behave in specific ways.
+We were to do what our parents, teachers, or society told us and never complain.
+It was the woman’s job to take care of everyone else, in every way – mother, wife, nurse, cook, maid, chauffeur, whatever – and to be good at all of it.

 Give yourself the credit you deserve.